Supplying a Sustainable Future

 Our sustainability goals are as follows:

-2. Strengthen our safety culture, behaviour and performance.
+1. Strengthen safety culture, behaviour and performance

-3. Improve environmental management.
+3. Improve environmental management

-6. Be recognized as a “preferred supplier” of responsibly produced products.
+6. Be recognized as a preferred supplier of responsibly produced products

 Sherritt is committed to producing and supplying minerals that meet industry best practices for sustainability and human rights, and to advancing that commitment with its joint venture partners, subsidiaries, and their suppliers and customers.
 Our responsible sourcing strategy encompasses all elements of the critical minerals supply chain from sourcing to production and the supply of our finished products.
 Sherritt’s Responsible Production and Supply Policy and Human Rights Policy identify our commitments, and our Mineral Supplier Code of Conduct identifies expectations for suppliers and due diligence processes to be followed to ensure any human rights risk in our mineral supply chain are identified and mitigated.
 Please visit our Sustainability Document Library for more information.

-Sherritt’s Responsible Production and Supply Due Diligence Approach
+Sherritt’s Responsible Sourcing Due Diligence Approach

 Establish